 Active Senior Living Prevents Diseases

-Staying active, whether on your own or through active senior living communities, keeps away chronic medical problems.
+Whether on your own or through active senior living communities, staying active prevents chronic medical problems.

-Active seniors are less likely to suffer from:
+Active seniors are less likely to suffer from the following:

 - Colon cancer